HMCS Stormont (K327): Civilian use

-After Aristotle Onassis' death in 1975, his daughter Christina inherited the vessel, and donated it to the Greek government in 1978 to serve as a presidential yacht.
+After Aristotle Onassis' death in 1975, his daughter Christina inherited the vessel, and donated her to the Greek government in 1978 to serve as a presidential yacht.
 As such, she was rechristened Argo and was, over time, allowed to decay and deteriorate.
 In 1998, she was purchased by another Greek shipowner, John Paul Papanicolaou, who restored her and renamed her into Christina O. As of August 2024, she was still in operation.